fireduck64/jelectrum/MINI-SERVER.md

 Right now, this totals to about $221 before tax and shipping.

-You'll need to install an OS via a USB drive.
-You'll need a USB keyboard and something that can display HDMI to complete the install.
+You'll need to install an OS via a USB stick.
+You'll need a USB keyboard and something that can display HDMI or VGA to complete the install.
 I'd just connect it to ethernet if you can.
 I haven't tried the wireless on this box.
 Other than that, this is all the hardware that you will need.

 Software Setup
 --------------